NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 be taken care of with ``image_calc`` (:numref:`image_calc`).

-Alternatively, a low-resolution smooth DEM can be obtained by running ASP itself as described in previous sections.
+Alternatively, a low-resolution smooth DEM can be obtained by running ASP itself (:numref:`isis_map_proj`).
 In such a run, subpixel mode may be set to parabola (``subpixel-mode 1``) for speed.
 To make it sufficiently coarse and smooth, the resolution can be set to about 40 times coarser than either the default ``point2dem`` (:numref:`point2dem`) resolution or the resolution of the input images.
 If the resulting DEM turns out to be noisy or have holes, one could change in ``point2dem`` the search radius factor, use hole-filling, invoke more aggressive outlier removal, and erode pixels at the boundary (those tend to be less reliable).
 Alternatively, holes can be filled with ``dem_mosaic``.

 .. _conv_to_ellipsoid: